 ACSR Thermal Mechanical Testing

-single-stage-connector-renderingIn September 2015, DMC Power initiated a research project with Kinectrics to evaluate the performance of Single Stage ACSR Swage connectors under tension and high temperature operation.
+single-stage-connector-renderingIn September 2015, DMC Power initiated a thermal mechanical research project with Kinectrics to evaluate the performance of Single Stage ACSR Swage connectors under tension and high temperature operation.

 The three primary objectives of this study were to (1) study the effects of tension on thermal cycling on a Single Stage Swage technology connector system; (2) study the effects of inhibitor compound in both temperature and resistance, including post aging mechanical performance and; (3) compare results to previous test performed on conventional Single Stage Connector (SSC) systems.